 The Piazza del Duomo is by the Cathedral and means ‘cathedral square’.
 It’s a great place to stare in wonder up at the cathedral and relax for a drink at one of the cafes surrounding the square.

-The Museo dell’Opera del Duomo houses great artwork by Italian masters like Michaelangelo, which is also in the Piazza area.
+The Museo dell’Opera del Duomo houses great artwork by Italian masters like Michelangelo, which is also in the Piazza area.

-For jewellery buffs be sure to see the Torrini Museum which dates to 1369 and is one of the oldest jewellers in the world.
+For jewellery buffs, be sure to see the Torrini Museum, which dates to 1369 and is one of the oldest jewellery museums in the world.

-The Florence Cathedral and its surrounding area are easily in the top things to do in Florence.
+The Florence Cathedral and its surrounding area are easily among the top things to do in Florence.
 I recommend you go there first before you explore anywhere else.

 Ponte Vecchio & Trinity Bridge

 It crosses the Arno River at its narrowest point and has been occupied by merchant shops throughout its history.
-Originally only butchers, tanners, and fishmongers had shops on the bridge since the 13th century but they were removed in 1593 due to the smell and since then only jewellers, goldsmiths, and today, souvenirs sellers, have been allowed to have their businesses there.
+Originally, only butchers, tanners, and fishmongers had shops on the bridge since the 13th century, but they were removed in 1593 due to the smell, and since then, only jewellers, goldsmiths, and, today, souvenir sellers, have been allowed to have their businesses there.

 One of the romantic things to do in Florence is to go to the bridge in the evening and at night time for a romantic stroll.